 Once you’ve done this, identify what you think Unilever’s main priorities are and what kind of company it is trying to be.
 This will help you consider how best to tackle the problems you’re given in the interview in ways that align with Unilever’s strategy and values.

-Take Unilever’s stance on sustainability, for example.
-It’s clear from its website that this is something it is focusing on.
-It launched the Unilever Sustainable Living plan in 2010 with three main goals, one of them being to halve the environmental footprint of its products.
+Unilever say you will be asked to solve a 'real-world' problem so be sure you know how Unilever's strategy and values affect more than just their products.
+Take Unilever’s stance on sustainability and social action, for example.
+It launched the Unilever Sustainable Living plan in 2010 with three main goals, one of them being to halve the environmental footprint of its products by 2030.
 This is something you should consider in the interview – for example, if you get a hypothetical question about something that might contradict its sustainability plan, such as switching to a fuel source that’s cheaper.

 You should also read Unilever’s ‘Code of business principles and code policies’, which is downloadable from its website, and let what you’ve read influence your thinking when answering the interview questions.
-For example, if you’re asked something along the lines of ‘What would you do if you made a mistake?’, this is a good time to show that you will take accountability.
+This documents states that Unilever's corporate values are integrity, respect, responsibility and pioneering.
+How can you demonstrate that you embody these values in your responses to the interview questions?
+For example, if you’re asked something along the lines of ‘What would you do if you made a mistake?’, this is a good time to show that you will take responsibility.

 Follow Unilever in the news